 It Takes A Village by Hillary Rodham Clinton is a book that is focused on equity and inclusion.
 The text is a simple look at what being part of a community is about and what villages of people need to thrive; the right tools, kindness, sharing, and a shared purpose.
 The purpose, in this case, is building a playground for the children to play and build their own community with.
-The illustrations by one of my favorite inclusive illustrators, Marla Frazee add such depth to this book and every time I read it I find new little stories in the illustrations.
+The illustrations by one of my favorite inclusive illustrators, Marla Frazee, add such depth to this book.
+Every time I read it I find new little stories in the illustrations.
 There are interracial couples, children, and adults in wheelchairs, young men with babies, a breastfeeding mama, and a man with tattoos all over this arms in addition to all ages, sexes, and races working and playing together.

 This Is How We Do It by Matt Lamothe is a great look at seven children around the globe and what their life is like.
-To be inclusive, we first need to learn to appreciate differences, because it is not inclusive to pretend we are all the same.
+To be inclusive, we first need to learn to appreciate differences.
+Because, it is not inclusive to pretend we are all the same.
 We are different, and that is a strength, not a weakness.
 My daughter loved this non-fiction look at what life is like in places like Iran, Japan, and Italy.
 Children will naturally compare their lives to these children’s lives and note the similarities as well as the differences.
 What is great is that at least with my daughter we found many with all the children.

 Come With Me by Holly M. McGhee is a look at how inclusion can work as a force against hate and fear.
-The kindness that is a part of inclusion and the inclusion that is part of kindness is what this book focuses on, how little gestures and acts of kindness can create a shared sense of well being and community.
+The kindness that is a part of inclusion and the inclusion that is part of kindness is what this book focuses on.
+How little gestures and acts of kindness can create a shared sense of well being and community.
 This book would be a great addition to a lesson about random acts of kindness.

-A Family is a Family is a Family by Sara O’Leary is fantastic!
-This book starts off with a child nervous to talk about their family because it’s not like everyone else.
-Soon as all the students share things that make their families unique the child sees all families are different, but they are all families.
-What I love is that what the children share about their families isn’t the label most adults would put on the diverse family in the illustration.
-So a same-sex family with two moms is explained as “Both my moms are terrible singers…” not ” I have two moms, they are lesbians.” which is a much more inclusive way to present families, not to mention more natural.
-Many different family structures are includes from same sex, to single parents, big families, families with a new baby, interracial families, families with divorced parents, families with foster children, and more.
+I love that what the children share about their families isn’t the label most adults would put on the diverse family in the illustration.
+It explains a same sex family as “Both my moms are terrible singers…” instead of “I have two moms.
+They are lesbians.”
+This is a much more inclusive way to present families, not to mention more natural.
+It includes many different family structures from same sex, to single parents, big families, families with a new baby, interracial families, families with divorced parents, families with foster children, and more.